OutlawOnGithub/IC3BERG/README.md

 # IC3BERG
-IC3BERG is cybersecurity oriented discord bot.
+IC3BERG is a cybersecurity oriented discord bot.

 ## Usage
 ### For developement